-- FOR the election of the directors; - FOR the appointment of PricewaterhouseCoopers LLP ("PwC") as the external auditor of the Corporation and the authorization of the directors to fix the external auditor's remuneration; and - FOR the advisory resolution on the Corporation's approach to executive compensation. - Q: How do I vote if I am a non-registered shareholder? - A: If you are a non-registered shareholder, you may vote your Common Shares in one of the following ways:
+- FOR the election of the directors; - FOR the re-appointment of PricewaterhouseCoopers LLP ("PwC") as the external auditor of the Corporation and the authorization of the directors to fix the external auditor's remuneration; - FOR the advisory resolution on the Corporation's approach to executive compensation; and - AGAINST the Shareholder Proposal set out in Schedule B of this Circular. - Q: How do I vote if I am a non-registered shareholder? - A: If you are a non-registered shareholder, you may vote your Common Shares in one of the following ways: